Trey McBride: Early life

-McBride grew up in Fort Morgan, Colorado and attended Fort Morgan High School, where he played baseball, basketball, and football.
+McBride grew up in Fort Morgan, Colorado, the son of Kate and Jen McBride.
+He attended Fort Morgan High School, where he played baseball, basketball, and football.
 As a junior, he had 32 catches for 751 yards and 11 touchdowns and was named Class 3A All-Colorado.
 He repeated as an All-Colorado selection as a senior after rushing for 226 yards, catching 30 passes for 450 yards, and scoring four total touchdowns while also recording 40 tackles and one sack on defense.
 McBride holds the school's career records for points scored in basketball, as well as for career home runs and runs batted in in baseball.

 College career

 Considered a three-star recruit by 247Sports coming out of high school, McBride accepted a scholarship offer from Colorado State over offers from Colorado, California, Kansas State, Navy, Northern Colorado, and Wyoming.

 As a freshman, McBride played in all 12 of Colorado State's games, starting five games.
 He caught seven passes for 89 yards and one touchdown.
 McBride was also an Academic All-Mountain West Conference selection and was named first-team Academic All-Colorado by the Colorado Chapter of the National Football Foundation.

 As a sophomore, McBride was named first team All-Mountain West after finishing his first full season as a starter with 45 receptions for 560 yards and four touchdowns.
 McBride recorded his first 100-yard receiving game on November 29, 2019, where he had nine catches for 101 yards against Boise State.

 Prior to his junior season and amidst the COVID-19 pandemic, McBride briefly entered the transfer portal before deciding to stay with the team.
 He was one of two team captains and started all four games of the team's COVID-19-shortened 2020 season.
 He was named second team All-Mountain West after catching 22 passes for 330 yards and four touchdowns in four games and was also named an All-American honorable mention by Pro Football Focus (PFF).
 McBride led the team in both receiving yardage and scoring and became the first CSU tight end to ever lead the team in points scored in a season.

 In anticipation of his senior season, McBride was named to a number of award watch lists, including the Biletnikoff Award, Mackey Award, Lombardi Award, and the Senior Bowl watch list.